 JAAN finds inspiration, knowledge, and information through a wide range of reading, including Jewish-centered books and articles written by professionals, individuals, and clergy.
 Whether you’re struggling with addiction, are in recovery, or care about someone who is, we encourage you to explore our library of recommended reading.
+View reading resources for Addiction and Recovery; Spiritual Books for Challenging Times; Articles, Guides and Pamphlets; Recovery Program Books; and other topics.
 Be sure to also visit our Jewish resources and general resources.

 Disclaimer About Advice.
 The website does not provide medical or psychological advice and the information contained on the website is not intended to be a substitute for, or to be relied upon, as medical or psychological advice, diagnosis, or treatment.
 We are not directing any individuals to specific treatment modalities or treatment providers.
 This website is for informational purposes only.
 Always seek the advice of a qualified health provider with any questions you may have regarding a medical or psychological condition.